MicrosoftDocs/architecture-center/docs/reference-architectures/microservices/spring-apps-multi-region-content.md

 You can also use Application Insights and Azure Monitor to lower operational cost.
 With the visibility provided by the comprehensive logging solution, you can implement automation to scale the components of the system in real time.
 You can also analyze log data to reveal inefficiencies in the application code that you can address to improve the overall cost and performance of the system.

 The alternative setup where you only utilize one reverse proxy can also help in saving costs.
-Do note that you'll need to apply extra configuration to maintain the same level of security of your setup.
+Do note that you'll need to apply extra configuration to maintain the same level of security of your solution.

 With an active/passive setup cost savings can also be achieved.
 It will depend on your business case whether active passive is an option for you.

+In case a single region, multi-zone setup complies to your business needs of availability and resilience, this can also be a much more cost effective solution, since you will only pay for most resources once.

 All the mentioned services are pre-configured in an [Azure pricing calculator estimate](https://azure.com/e/b7876a2581f44431812751664b1249e1) with reasonable default values for a small scale application.
 You should update this estimate based on the values you would have for the throughput you expect for your application.